Apallapu/springboot-terraform/README.md

 # springboot-terraform
 springboot-terraform

-Stpes to deploy the appliaction in AWS cloud.
+Steps to deploy the appliaction in AWS cloud.
 =============================================

 1-infrastructure